Table of Contents

 - When the strophalos is whirled over the heads of devotees, it creates a hum that the causes an altered state of awareness and drives predators away.

-- There is a musical band called Hecate’s Wheel in Florida, better known as the Shining Wheel Pagan Chorus.
+- There is a musical band called Hecate’s Wheel in Florida.
 They sing about the Goddess, love, femininity, and life.

 Wrapping It All Up